The Pro-Line Building Blog

-Post-frame buildings offer many benefits to commercial business owners.
-They’re energy efficient, low cost, sustainable, versatile, strong, durable, flexible, and low maintenance.
+Post-frame commercial buildings are a top choice across Iowa and the Midwest for their structural strength, quick build times, and long-term performance in challenging weather.
+They’re cost-effective to build and energy-efficient to operate.
 They can also be constructed quickly and last a lifetime.
 Due to state-of-the-art engineering, wood-frame construction can hold up against hurricane-level winds and withstand enormous loads.

-So, now you know why these buildings are getting so much hype these days.
+Now that you know why post-frame buildings are gaining traction in commercial construction, let’s explore what makes their structural system so reliable.
 Next, we’ll break down the components that form them so you can better understand how they perform so well.

 A post-frame building (commonly called a pole barn or wood-frame building) utilizes pressure-treated wooden posts to bear the weight of a roofing system.
 These vertical posts, along with the roof trusses, make up the main structure of post-frame buildings.